-A French minor (20sh) may lead to privileged opportunities in institutions like the World Bank, the UN, US Foreign Service etc., while the French major (36sh), usually constructed individually by the student, under the supervision of the Faculty, may offer an even wider spectrum of opportunities within the international market.
+A French minor (20 sh) may lead to privileged opportunities in institutions like the World Bank, the UN, US Foreign Service etc., while the French major (36 sh), may offer an even wider spectrum of opportunities within the international market.
 To meet the university's requirements and students' career plans, the program adopts a series of strategic approaches such as reading, writing, listening, and speaking.
-It also offers students, usually in their junior year, the opportunity of a semester-long immersion in France to broaden their cultural and linguistic horizon.
+It also offers students, usually in their junior year, the opportunity of a semester-long immersion in France to broaden their cultural and lineuistic horizon.